 Zero emissions jet propulsion, crew clothing made from recycled plastic bottles, and auto-pilot, auto-learning technology are just some of the innovations which will be on display at this year’s Auckland Boat Show.

 Since the show’s first edition in 1998, it has become a focal point for new, innovative and industry-leading products from its position on Auckland’s waterfront.
-This year’s show, which will run from a new position at the America’s Cup marinas, will have a bumper range of exciting new products when it lands on 7 October.
+This year’s show, which will run from a new position in Jellicoe Harbour, previously the America’s Cup team bases, will have a bumper range of exciting new products when it lands on 7 October.

 On display with Ray White Marine NZ, the Riva Ribelle 66 has set a new standard in its class, packing superyacht features into a sleek 20 metre open cruiser.
 Incorporating timeless elements which speak to the Riva pedigree like mahogany and polished stainless steel, the technical ability of the 66 Ribelle brings with it a wealth of features including a garage with room for tender and Seabob, and three spacious cabins; a midships master, VIP cabin and double.

 High performance crew wear provider VMG Clothing will bring its Repreve® recycled plastic clothing to the show, which transforms plastic bottles into a reliable, durable fabric.
 The process embeds properties like wicking, adaptive warming and cooling and water repellence into a fabric made from plastic bottles collected within 50 kilometres of coastlines lacking formal recycling systems.
 Headed by Brad Butterworth, VMG’s company ethos is to protect the oceans yachties draw so much enjoyment from.